Monday, January 5, 2026

 An unfolding crisis in Mburubu, Nkanu East Local Government Area of Enugu State, has sparked fears of a repeat of the recent violent clashes in Umuchigbo-Nike, which left two brothers dead and several properties destroyed.

-In the early hours of Saturday, the quiet community was thrown into chaos after operatives of the Department of State Services (DSS) attached to Mr. Jerry Patrick Onuokaibe, a disputed Igwe-elect, allegedly opened fire on passers-by during preparations for a banned New Yam Festival.
-Several people reportedly sustained gunshot wounds as residents fled their homes amid sporadic gunfire that disrupted the dawn calm.
+In the early hours of Saturday, the quiet community was thrown into chaos after operatives of the Department of State Services (DSS) attached to Mr. Jerry Patrick Onuokaibe, a disputed Igwe-elect, allegedly opened fire on protesting youths of the community during preparations for a banned New Yam Festival.
+Several people reportedly sustained injuries while they scampered for safety with one person reportedly had gunshot wounds as residents fled their homes amid sporadic gunfire that disrupted the dawn calm.

 ReadAlso